AutoTestDiva/Lms-qa/README.md

 # LMS QA Project

-Before start to work with LMS QA Project, you have to set your access to database in application.yml Yo have to enter your username from database in the "username" field and enter password in "password" field.
+Before start to work with LMS QA Project, you have to create src/test/resources/application.yml file.
+Then set your access to database in application.yml You have to enter your username from database in the "username" field and enter password in "password" field.
-Example:
+### Example:
 ```
 url: jdbc:mysql://localhost:3306/lms
 username: root
 password: Password123
 ```